 - The interaction of the smoke lines in fluid flow with the body to understand flow pattern around the body

-- Different colour of dye or colour are used to depict flow pattern around objects in wind tunnel
+- Different colors of dye are used to depict flow pattern around objects in wind tunnel

 Position of the Model for space shuttle in wind tunnel

 Smoke lines over an automobile

 - Using smoke we can understand the flow pattern over car.

 - This will help to design streamline body of car and wake region behind the car

 Water tunnel Flow visualization using a liquid dye

 - Similar to wind tunnel, water tunnels are also popular in laboratory used to visualize and understand the hydrodynamic of floated or submerged objects

 - The model is fixed and water flows around the objects

 - Dye or colours are injected from the holes on the body to visualize the flow pattern

-- Vortices can be visualized in wake region
+- Vortices in turbulent flow can be visualized in wake region

 - The following figure represents the set-up of water tunnel to visualize the flow behind the car.
 In this experiment, dyes are injected at different level at the upstream portion of car.
 These dyes flow with water as streak-lines.
 In wake regions, streak lines are broken due to vortices and we can observe random flow pattern.
 This is called a recirculation region.

 - Water flows over the aeroplane and coloured dye is injected with nozzles on surface of the body.
 Vortices generated due to wake region we can see using this method.

 - If streamlines are not straight or diffused in water which means strong vortices are there

 - Tufts are flexible threads of yarn of string which are free to flow as per the direction of flow

 - These threads are easily available and glued to the surface of object

 - This technique is helpful to understand and visualize flow near the surface to the body

 - The length and weight of tuft should be selected properly without altering the flow pattern near the surface

 - It provides qualitative understanding for flow separation, cross-flow, and reverse flow near the surface